zaproxy/zaproxy-website/site/content/faq/where-can-i-ask-zap-related-questions.md

 ###  IRC

-For more interaction you can also join the [Mozilla #websectools irc channel](irc://irc.mozilla.org/websectools) which is where many of the ZAP core contributors hang out.
+For more interaction you can also join the [freenode](https://freenode.net/) [#zaproxy](https://webchat.freenode.net/#zaproxy) channel which is where many of the ZAP core contributors hang out.